 In 2015, British youth are fleeing the curse of forced marriages while law enforcement desperately tries to implement a law requiring children to turn against their parents in order to secure convictions.

 Directed by Anna Hall in conjunction with Karma Nirvana.

 Forced Marriage Cops was an official selection of the 2016 WVN Online Film Festival.

-In 1997 Anna first came across the vicious phenomena of young school girls being groomed for sex.
-Living in Leeds, a study Barnardos had done in Bradford showed that the explosive element at the heart of this story was that the perpetrators were overwhelmingly Pakistani.
-A few years later she found herself directing her first network doc which became a 90-minute feature doc called ‘Edge of the City’ for Channel 4 which was the first film to expose this phenomenon.
-The film was hugely controversial for Channel 4, pulled from the schedules 3 weeks before the local elections.
-It transmitted a few months later in August 2004 with just about every police officer in Bradford on duty.
-A riot didn’t start and Channel 4 stood by Anna’s research and determination to tell this story.
+In 1997, Anna came across the vicious phenomena of young school girls being groomed for sex.
+Living in Leeds, a study conducted by Barnardos in Bradford showed that the explosive element at the heart of this story was that the perpetrators were overwhelmingly Pakistani.
+A few years later she found herself directing her first network doc which became a 90-minute feature doc called ‘Edge of the City’ for Channel 4 – the first film to expose this phenomenon.
+The film was hugely controversial for Channel 4, and was pulled from their schedule 3 weeks before local elections.
+A few months later in August 2004, it broadcasted, with just about every police officer in Bradford on duty.
+No riots occurred and Channel 4 stood by Anna’s research and determination to tell this story.